Occupational health and safety management system; consulting and auditing based on OHRIS

 The OHRIS system concept takes into account the system element developments in quality, environmental protection and occupational health and safety management systems.
 This ensures that OHRIS can be easily integrated into existing company management systems.
 All the necessary instructions and aids for the introduction and application of an operational occupational health and safety management system based on OHRIS are summarized in the publication "The OHRIS Overall Concept - Occupational Health and Safety with a System".
 These aids include, among other things, a guide to action for the introduction of occupational health and safety management systems, particularly in small and medium-sized enterprises, and a guide to planning and conducting internal audits.

 The industrial inspectorates at the district governments advise companies on the voluntary introduction of a company occupational health and safety management system based on OHRIS.
-On request, they conduct audits of the company's occupational health and safety management system and - following a successful audit - recognize the system.
+If requested, they will conduct an audit of the company's occupational health and safety management system and - following a successful audit - recognize the system.

 Recognized companies receive a certificate from the labor inspectorate, which also confirms compliance with the requirements of the International Labor Organization (ILO) "Guidelines on occupational safety and health management systems - ILO-OSH 2001", as well as the national guidelines on occupational safety and health management systems.
 For companies operating internationally, this certificate can also be issued in English on request.